RAJ6MAURYA/Car-prediction--linear-Model/README.md

 #### How to run the application

 open the file application.py and run the python file \
-Press CTRL and click on the IP address displayed in the terminal to open the application (eg: http://127.X.X.X:5000)
+Press and hold CTRL key and click on the IP address displayed in the terminal to open the application (eg: http://127.X.X.X:5000)